 A four-phase methodology will:

-- establish existing knowledge and set the stage for further research, as well as creating six regional platforms with local stakeholders;
+- establish existing knowledge and set the stage for further research, as well as create six regional platforms with local stakeholders;

 - facilitate cross-regional transfer of knowledge and demand-driven capacity building, and provide support to multi-actor partnerships to carry out market assessments and business model designs;